LeDevDuDimanche/facebook_data_scraping/README.md

-# Facebook Data Scraping - Download Photo from your friend's Facebook profile
+# Facebook Data Scraping - Download Photo from your Facebook profile.

 ## Why I created this

-This is a side project that was quickly developed while I'm working on my Face Recognition project.
-The Face Recognition project requires a lot of face images for the training and testing purposes.
-And I was too lazy to save each image from Facebook to my computer so I created this tool to help me with the automatic crawling.
+I forked this repository from stevenvo's profile.
+I wanted to download all the photos from my facebook profile.

-Since it's a quick project (~2 hours development time), there might be inevitable bugs or issues.
-And because Facebook UI always keep changing so my code might stop working at some point.
-If you found a bug, or fixed one, please feel free to create a Pull request, and I will look into it.
-Much appreciate your contribution.
+I modified the script to make it work with python 3.
+I also changed the way the script parsed the data coming from facebook, because facebook changed the way its html responses looked like

 ## Prerequisites
 These are the open-source libraries or framework utilized in the project, which **requires installation before hand**: